nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 ```
 The data assigned to instance variables upon initialization is scraped directly from the [*Most Read Books This Week In The United States*](https://www.goodreads.com/book/most_read) list, while the remaining methods defined using `attr_accessor` extract their data from individual book pages.

 The CLI class controls the action of the program.
-Upon starting the application a new CLI object is instantiated and calls `start`:
+Upon starting the application a new CLI object is instantiated and calls, the appropriately named,`start` method:
 ```
 class MostReadBooks::CLI